LNAK10084U Theories of Urban Design

 - Place making and the role of public space

-Central design paradigms, different approaches and view-points about how cities should be designed and transformed will be discussed.
-The contemporary city will be our case to throw light on how urban design concepts and models have been operationalised and have influenced practice.
-Academic reading and writing skills will be trained during the course.
+Central design paradigms, different approaches and points of view for the design and transformation of cities are discussed.
+The contemporary city will be our case to shed light on how urban design concepts and models have been operationalised and have influenced practice.
+Academic reading and writing skills are trained during the course.

 After completing the course, the students will know central

-and -development, they will be able to use this knowledge in a
+design and -development.
+They will be able to use this knowledge in

 their own design work.